You'll find answers to our most commonly asked questions below. For other inquiries, please contact firstname.lastname@example.org.

 A Read to a Child Program Coordinator provides volunteer support at each school site.
 Contact your Program Coordinator to ask questions or notify them that you need to cancel or reschedule your session for another day that week.

 To learn more about volunteering with Read to a Child, please click here.
-If your company is interested in corporate volunteer opportunities, please click here to learn more about how to become a corporate partner.
-If your company already partners with Read to a Child, please contact your Read to a Child representative at your company.
+If your company already partners with Read to a Child, please contact your Read to a Child representative at your company to get started!

 Click here to learn more about our corporate partner program and contact your Read to a Child regional representative about getting your employees involved in a Read Aloud Mentoring Program in your area.